vasslin/Scheduler/README.md

 - A task can be a pointer to a class method.
 In this case, the first argument is the class from which the method will be called.
 The class itself is also considered an argument.

 ## Constraints
-The standart library except comtainers and smart pointers
+The standart library except containers and smart pointers